flybywiresim/website/src/posts/development_notam-2021-06-20.md

 The latest version of our flyPad has the following main features:

-- Navigraph charts integration
 - Landing performance calculator
-- New layout and design
+- New user interface design
 - More options in the settings page
+- Navigraph charts integration

 You heard it right!
-We’re excited to deliver Navigraph charts usable with the efb.
-It is very simple to get started.
-All you need to do is:
+We’re excited to deliver Navigraph charts functionality in the EFB.
+Getting started is simple - all you need to do is to:

-- Select the Charts tab in the EFB
+1. Select the Charts tab in the EFB
-- Scan the QR code displayed
+2. Scan the QR code

-And you're set!
-We've tried to design our UI to look similar to the standard navigraph UI while still maintaining that 'FlyByWire' look.
+NOTE: The use of Navigraph charts requires an active Ultimate subscription with Navigraph.
+You can check the current price at [Navigraph Subscriptions](https://navigraph.com/products/subscriptions).

+We are also planning to add Chartfox integration to the EFB some time later.

-As briefly touched on before, we have done a major redesign to the look and feel of the EFB.
-We have tried to maximise its usability and appearance for our users.
+As briefly touched on before, we have done a major redesign to the look and feel of the entire EFB for a more refined appearance and improved usability.

 While exploring the EFB you may have noticed that the settings page is now no longer greyed out.
 We have moved all the settings from the MCDU into the EFB.
+On a final note, the default keybinds no longer trigger when using an input while utilizing the EFB natively, meaning you no longer have to “pop-out” the EFB window.

 [Credit to the developers who worked on FPOSv2]